Make Pizza Dough In Minutes

 This is my frugal way to make pizza dough in minutes, literally.
 This is an updated post because it has been one of the most popular articles I have written.
 I decided I would make my favorite pizza dough recipe into what I call a “jar recipe” that I could give to my neighbors.
 This is a recipe that my daughter Heidi gave me.
 I also wanted to make some jars of the recipe ahead of time for use from my pantry.
 I live about 8-10 miles from the nearest town so if I want pizza I have to drive to get one to serve for a late dinner.
 So here is an alternate for all of us to try, along with FREE printable tags below to go with the jars.

-Do you sometimes think I would love to make pizza but, I have to drag the flour container out, the yeast, salt, sugar, oil and then start adding the water.
+Do you sometimes think I would love to make pizza but, I will have to drag the flour container out, the yeast, salt, sugar, and oil, and then start adding the water?
 Blah, blah, blah.
-So, I thought I to myself, I am going to fill some quart jars with the dry ingredients and attach a tag with the instructions.
-If I ever want to make pizza, all I have to do is grab a bowl and dump the jar with the dry ingredients into it, and add the specified oil and water, mix, knead and roll out.
+So, I thought to myself, I am going to fill some quart jars with the dry ingredients and attach a tag with the instructions.
+If I ever want to make pizza, all I have to do is grab a bowl and dump the jar with the dry ingredients into it, add the specified oil and water, mix, knead, and roll out.
 Bim, bam, boom I have pizza dough.

 Make Pizza at home: